 - Difficulty concentrating

 While people do not typically die directly from overdosing on MDMA, they can die because of complications from its effects.
-MDMA leads to dehydration and hyperthermia, both of which have caused death in users unaware that anything was even wrong.
-Deaths linked to dehydration are common because when the user is partying they are unaware they are becoming dehydrated and failing to consume fluids or non-alcoholic drinks.
-Hyperthermia is a rise in body temperature which can lead to heart-attack and stroke.
+MDMA leads to dehydration and hyperthermia, which have caused death in users unaware that anything was even wrong.
+Deaths linked to dehydration are common because when users are partying, they are unaware they are becoming dehydrated and failing to consume fluids or non-alcoholic drinks.
+Hyperthermia is a rise in body temperature, leading to heart attack and stroke.

 Signs and Symptoms of MDMA Addiction